-Minuteman International Made Simple Commercial Limited Warranty REVISION O EFFECTIVE 4/1/2016
+Minuteman International Made Simple Commercial Limited Warranty

-Minuteman International, Inc. warrants to the original purchaser/user that the product is free from defects in workmanship and materials under normal use.
+Minuteman International, Inc. warrants to the original purchaser/user that this product is free from defects in workmanship and materials under normal use.
 Minuteman will, at its option, repair or replace without charge, parts that fail under normal use and service when operated and maintained in accordance with the applicable operation and instruction manuals.

 All warranty claims must be submitted through and approved by factory authorized repair stations.

 This warranty does not apply to normal wear, or to items whose life is dependent on their use and care, such as belts, cords, switches, hoses, rubber parts, electrical motor components or adjustments.
-Parts manufactured by Minuteman are covered by and subject to the warranties and/or guarantees of their manufacturers.
+Parts not manufactured by are covered by and subject to the warranties and/or guarantees of their manufacturers.
 Please contact Minuteman for procedures in warranty claims against these manufacturers.

-Special warning to purchaser -- Use of replacement filters and/or pre-filters not manufactured by Minuteman or its designated licensees, will void all warranties expressed or implied.
+Special warning to purchaser -- Use of replacement filters and/or prefilters not manufactured by Minuteman or its designated licensees, will void all warranties expressed or implied.

 A potential health hazard exists without original equipment replacement.